amcode/npm-package-shell-typescript-namespaces/README.md

-# npm-package-shell-typescript-webpack
+# npm-package-shell-typescript-namespaces
-NPM Package Shell project built in Typescript with Webpack
+NPM Package Shell project built in Typescript with namespaces

-Simple NPM Package shell project built in Typescript and bundling the source into a single output file with Webpack.
+Simple NPM Package shell project built in Typescript using namespaces.
 This is to test the inclusion within another project.

 ## Install package

-`npm install git+https://[Personal_access_token]:x-oauth-basic@github.com/amcode/npm-package-shell-typescript-webpack.git -save`
+`npm install git+https://[Personal_access_token]:x-oauth-basic@github.com/amcode/npm-package-shell-typescript-namespaces.git -save`

 ## Import the package

-`import * as npstw from 'npm-package-shell-typescript-webpack';`
+`import * as npstw from 'npm-package-shell-typescript-namespaces';`

 ## Usage